Clinical Training Externship Program

 A minimum of two hours clinical supervision (individual and group) by a licensed clinical counselor, social worker, or psychologist will be provided weekly and will be assigned according to the student’s program requirements.
 Group supervision will include a didactic component as well as opportunities for peer supervision.

 Ideal candidates will be highly ethical and professional, attentive to safety and security, assertive, non-judgmental, and self-aware/reflective.
 Students are expected to demonstrate respect and sensitivity when working with diverse individuals and groups from various cultural and personal backgrounds.

 If selected, students will commit to being on site for a minimum of 2 days per week with a projected start date of August.

 The Department of Corrections, Inmate Programs and Services Department, offers a variety of behavioral health services aimed to promote rehabilitation and community reintegration.
 Engagement in clinical programs and services also provide inmates the opportunity to interact in meaningful and pro-social ways while incarcerated.

 - TRACK#6: The Sheriff’s Office Community Resource Center (CRC) – The CRC provides linkages to community members, including those facing eviction and recently released detainees, in need of supportive services.
 The CRC staff provide supportive case management services and provide as a liaison between social service providers and individuals in need of assistance.
 Students assigned to this track will complete discharge/needs questionnaires, program development and evaluation, assist with data collection and tracking, and provide community outreach and engagement services.
-Students assigned to this track may also spend a portion of their time working within the Evictions Social Services Unit (Track#5).
+Students assigned to this track may also spend a portion of their time working within the Evictions Social Services Unit.
 Limited direct contact hours are available with this this track and is ideal for a non-clinical master’s level student.
-Currently, this program operates virtually due to COVID-19 concerns.

 - Cover Letter